Skip to main content

 // Fetch the session id from your server (Step 1), then:

-await vora.sessions.retrieve(sessionId); // loads binder routing for this session
+await vora.sessions.retrieve(sessionId); // loads the render config for this session

-vora.sessions.retrieve() resolves the gateway and loads the matching field adapter for you — your browser code never names or selects a processor.
+vora.sessions.retrieve() resolves how this session should render and loads the matching field adapter for you — your browser code never names or selects an underlying provider.

 Step 3 — Mount the card field